w3c/yml2vocab/README.md

 # 4. Acknowledgement

-I got inspired by the structure and Ruby script  that was created by my late colleague and friend Gregg Kellogg for version 1 of the Credentials Vocabulary.
+I got inspired by the structure and Ruby script created by my late colleague and friend Gregg Kellogg for version 1 of the Credentials Vocabulary.
 The vocabulary definition itself was using CSV.
-The CSV definitions have been changed to YAML, and the script itself has been re-written in TypeScript, and developed further since by adding new features based on usage.
+The CSV definitions have been changed to YAML, and the script itself has been re-written in TypeScript, and developed further since by adding new features based on practical usage.

-Many features are the result of further discussions with Many Sporny, Benjamin Young, and Pierre-Antoine Champin.
+Many features are the result of further discussions and submitted code with [Many Sporny](https://github.com/msporny), [Benjamin Young](https://github.com/BigBlueHat), [Pierre-Antoine Champin](https://github.com/pchampin), [Dave Longley](https://github.com/dlongley), and [Ronald Koenig](https://github.com/rkxx).

 I dedicate this script to the memory of Gregg.
 R.I.P.